KristinHenry/vis.social/README.md

 	Thank you for applying to join our community on vis.social, but your application is incomplete.

-	Please read our 'about' page and all of our instance/server Rules, before reapplying to join our community.
+	Please read our 'about' page and all of our **Server Rules**, before reapplying to join our community.

 	https://vis.social/about